gosquared/gosquared-official-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is the official Wordpress plugin for the GoSquared.
-The leading platform for real time analytics, live chat and lead capture for your Wordpress site.
+The leading platform for real time analytics, live chat and lead capture for your website.

 == Description ==